HCL-TECH-SOFTWARE/dx-compose-doc/docs/get_started/product_overview/webengine/webengine_sysreq.md

 # System Requirements

 The deployment of WebEngine happens as part of the broader DX deployment using Helm for Kubernetes or Docker Compose.
+This topic provides the minimum system requirements for the WebEngine container in HCL Digital Experience (DX) version 9.5.

 ## Kubernetes